Steps of PPAP during new development | Production part approval process

 • Correction of an abnormality on a previously submitted part.

-• Product modified by an engineering change to design records, specifications or materials for production product/part numbers.
+• Engineering change to design records, specifications or materials for production product/part numbers.

 PPAP Documents List: